LATE BREAKING NEWS: Please see the note in our forum about this.

 Is there a Solution?

 The only recourse I can offer is send an email to Tim Cook, the Apple CEO, and ask him if Apple can provide a solution for this situation.
 His published email address is: email@example.com.
 There must be thousands of people who have bought all kinds of iOS apps who find themselves in a similar dilemma.
-We know Apple has a record of every person who has purchased iBird Plus and iBird Ultimate.
-So why can’t they provide some mechanism for these customers to be able to obtain iBird Pro Version 11 with no charge?
+And it may be that Tim Cook is unaware of this consequence.
+Perhaps Apple can provide a free promo code to every buyer of Ultimate and Plus so they can download the new consolidated iBird Pro for free.
+That would make the issue disappear.

 What About the Future?